Advanced Pressure Ulcer Prevention and Treatment

 Parafricta® products are used by patients in hospitals, nursing/care homes and at home in the community.
 Published clinical studies have demonstrated the effectiveness of the Parafricta® products and that they can save time and money.
 The UK National Institute of Health and Clinical excellence has published guidance on the products in 2014 and updated in 2021.
 Parafricta® bootees and undergarments are obtainable on prescription in the UK.
 Parafricta bootees are listed on an NHS Shared Business Services framework.
 APA Parafricta Ltd is a registered class I medical device manufacturer with the UK’s MHRA.
 The company and products are also registered on the EU EUDAMED database (allowing the products to be sold in the EU).

-Parafricta Medical Products are featured on this website.
-Parafricta technology has other potential applications in the non-medical arena such as sportswear and consumer products.
-Please contact us if you have a non-medical enquiry.
+Parafricta’s medical products are featured on this website.
+Parafricta® low friction fabric technology has other potential applications in the non-medical arena such as in sportswear and consumer products.

 The company is independent and owned by its board, institutional investors and angels.

 The Board and Executive Team